Setting up a Twitch Overlay Template in OBS

 1.3.
 Integrating the play recording

 As the next step, we want to integrate the game of your choice into OBS.
 Click on “+” again and then on “Game Capture”.
-Name the scene and enter the settings window.
-Select “Capture specific window” from “Mode” there.
+Name the scene and then enter the settings window.
+Select “Capture specific window” in “Mode” there.
 Now you can select your desired game from “Window”.
 (Note, however, that this is only possible if the game has already started at that time.)

 1.4.
 Integrating a facecam

 Next we will now add a facecam.
 If you prefer to stream without a webcam, you can skip this point.
 Via “+” you return to the Sources selection menu, where you have to select “Video Capture Device” now.
 Name your facecam and click OK.